vstinner/misc/cpython/pep-opaque-c-api.rst

 **Backward compatibility:** fully backward compatible.

 **Status:** not started.
-The overhead must be measured with benchmarks and this PEP should be accepted.
+The performance overhead must be measured with benchmarks and this PEP should be accepted.

 API and ABI incompatible changes
 --------------------------------